Supervivientes: Perdidos en Honduras (2023)

 Supervivientes 2023: Perdidos en Honduras is the eighteenth season of the show Supervivientes and the twenty-second season of Survivor to air in Spain and it will broadcast from 2 March 2023 to 29 June 2023.
 Live galas are happening every Thursday in prime time, while debates happened on Sundays.

 Changes

 After eight years serving as the "in location" host in Honduras, Lara Álvarez announced her departure from the show, citing her wish to embrace new working projects.
 That same day, Mediaset España announced weathergirl Laura Madrueño as her replacement.

 Jorge Javier Vázquez returned as the main host from the studios, while Carlos Sobera and Ion Aramendi continue to host the side shows and the debates respectively.

-It was also announced that this will be the last season of Bulldog TV producing the show, as the disagreements between the broadcaster and the owner of the rights, French company Banijay Group, has forced Mediaset to award the productions rights from 2024 on to Cuarzo, a filial of the French group, in order to preserve the product.
+It was also announced that this will be the last season of Bulldog TV producing the show, as the disagreements between the broadcaster and the owner of the rights, French company Banijay, has forced Mediaset to award the productions rights from 2024 on to Cuarzo, a filial of the French group, in order to preserve the product.